bhavik25-cpu/javascript_interview_thory/README.md

 In JavaScript, prototypes are a key part of the language's prototype-based inheritance model.
 Objects in JavaScript can have a prototype, which is another object that the current object inherits properties and methods from.
 Every object in JavaScript has a prototype, and these prototypes form a chain, commonly known as the prototype chain.

+Why Do We Use Prototypes in JavaScript?

+Prototypes are essentially JavaScript’s way of handling inheritance and sharing functionality across objects.
+Here’s why they’re useful:

+Memory Efficiency: Instead of each object having its own copy of every method, methods are defined once on the prototype and shared.
+This makes your code more memory efficient.

+Inheritance: Prototypes allow objects to inherit properties and methods from other objects.
+If you have a bunch of objects that need to share the same behavior (like all instances of a class), you define that behavior on the prototype.

+Dynamic Lookup: With prototypes, JavaScript can look up properties dynamically.
+If a property isn’t found on the object itself, it will look up the prototype chain, which gives a lot of flexibility.

+Where Can Prototypes Be Used?

+Prototypes are used everywhere in JavaScript, but some common scenarios include:

+Object-Oriented Programming (OOP): When you’re creating classes and instances (using ES6 classes or traditional constructor functions), you’re leveraging prototypes under the hood.

+Shared Methods: If you have a type of object (like a User or Product) and you want all of them to have the same methods, you define those methods on the prototype so each instance can use them without duplicating code.

+Frameworks and Libraries: Many JavaScript frameworks and libraries rely on prototypes to provide consistent methods.
+For example, in older versions of React, components are created using React.Component.prototype.

 Here's an overview of prototypes along with some built-in methods and properties related to prototypes:

 Prototype Property: